sir-dunxalot/ember-modals/README.md

 Ember Modals [![Build Status](https://travis-ci.org/sir-dunxalot/ember-modals.svg?branch=master)](https://travis-ci.org/sir-dunxalot/ember-modals) [![Ember Addon](https://s3.amazonaws.com/images.jebbit.com/ember/badge.svg)](http://www.emberaddons.com)
 ======

 `ember-modals` is an Ember addon that adds API-like functionality for rendering and managing modals in your Ember application.
-The primary purpose of this addon is to manage modal functionality in your JS whilst getting out of the way for styling and templating, allowing you to match your styleguide and mockups precisely.
-However, basic stylesheets and animations are included and may be optionally imported.
+The primary purpose of this addon is to manage modal functionality in your JS whilst getting out of the way for styling and templating.

+This allows you to match your styleguide and mockups precisely.
+However, basic stylesheets and animations are included and may be imported.

 ```
 ember install:addon ember-modals